thruster-rs/Thruster/README.md

 cargo generate --git https://github.com/ami44/thruster-basic-template.git --name myproject
 ```

-## Why you should use thruster
+## Why you should use Thruster
 - Change your backends at will.
-Out of the box, thruster now can be used over: [actix-web](https://github.com/thruster-rs/Thruster/blob/master/thruster/examples/actix_most_basic.rs), [hyper](https://github.com/thruster-rs/Thruster/blob/master/thruster/examples/hyper_most_basic.rs), or [a custom backend](https://github.com/thruster-rs/Thruster/blob/master/thruster/examples/hello_world.rs)
+Out of the box, Thruster now can be used over: [actix-web](https://github.com/thruster-rs/Thruster/blob/master/thruster/examples/actix_most_basic.rs), [hyper](https://github.com/thruster-rs/Thruster/blob/master/thruster/examples/hyper_most_basic.rs), or [a custom backend](https://github.com/thruster-rs/Thruster/blob/master/thruster/examples/hello_world.rs)
 - Thruster supports [testing](#testing) from the framework level
 - @trezm gets lonely when no one makes PRs or opens issues.
 - Thruster is more succinct for more middleware-centric concepts -- like a route guard.
 Take this example in actix to restrict IPs: